tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 Your planet that you use on the network is whats called a **liveship**.
 Live network identities are finite and valuable -- there are 4,294,901,760 planets, 65,280 stars, and 256 galaxies.
 To be safe with live identities, most people prefer to develop on what are called **fakeships**.
 You can run Urbit instances on your local machine that are not connected to the wider network.

+Let's get a fakeship up and running.
+This was a question in homework 0, but let's walk through it here.
+Before we proceed, we should note that Urbit will run on any UNIX based machine, so Mac or Linux.
+If you use Windows, we suggest dual booting Linux or using Windows Subsystem for Linux to simulate Linux inside of Windows.

+First make a `/urbit` folder on your computer where you want your Urbit files to live.
+Then navigate inside the newly created urbit directory with `cd`.

-To do so, first download the Urbit binary using the instructions here: https://urbit.org/getting-started/cli .
-Scroll down to section 2 and select the architecture of your system.
-Then copy and paste the command into your terminal, when you have navigated your terminal to the directory you want your /urbit folder to live in.
-A note -- Urbit will run on any Unix based machine.
-If you use Windows, we suggest Windows subsystem for Linux to simulate Linux running on Windows, or you can dual boot Linux.
+Then navigate to [this page](https://docs.urbit.org/manual/getting-started/self-hosted/cli), scroll down to section 2 and select the architecture of your system, then copy and paste the command into your terminal.
+This will download the Urbit binary into your `/urbit` folder.

-After you've done that, you'll want to navigate to your `/urbit` directory that you've just created and run the executable inside to boot an instance of a fakeship.
-We do this with the -F flag
+Now we can run the Urbit executable we just downloaded to create an instance of a fakeship, with the command
 ```sh
 ./urbit -F zod
 ```

+The `-F` flag specifies a fakeship, and `zod` is the identity we give our fakeship.

 After a few minutes of processing, this will boot your fakezod -- you'll see a welcome screen.
 When a fakeship ship is already booted, simply run it from the directory containing your urbit executable with the command